We’re here to help end HIV transmission among gay and homosexually active men by helping them test often, treat early and stay safe.

 Find out more about using condoms and staying safe

-Undetectable Viral Load (UVL) & Treatment as Prevention (TasP)
+Undetectable Viral Load (UVL) & Undetectable = Untransmittable (U=U)

 When a person living with HIV is on effective treatment, they often achieve what is called an “undetectable viral load”.
 This means that HIV is no longer able to be detected in their bodies by viral load tests, meaning the amount of virus is their bodies is extremely low.
 Many people refer to this as being “undetectable”.

-In addition to the use of condoms and lube, there are a range of other strategies that reduce, but don’t eliminate, the risk of HIV transmission.
+There are a range of other strategies that can reduce, but don’t eliminate, the risk of HIV transmission.

-These strategies include: ensuring HIV-negative partners are insertive (i.e. the ‘top’); ensuring partners have the same HIV status (i.e. pos-pos or neg-neg); and ensuring HIV-positive partners have an undetectable viral load.
+These strategies include: ensuring HIV-negative partners are insertive (i.e. the ‘top’); ensuring partners have the same HIV status (i.e. pos-pos or neg-neg); and the insertive partner “pulling out” before ejaculation.
 All these strategies carry risks that vary according to practice and circumstance.

 Our Ending HIV Initiative

-Our Ending HIV initiative aims to educate gay men – the population group in NSW most at risk from HIV – about the real possibility that HIV transmission in NSW could be virtually eliminated by 2020 as a result of advances in testing technologies and HIV treatments.
+Our Ending HIV initiative aims to educate, inform and support gay, bi and other men who have sex with men – the population group in NSW most at risk from HIV – about the real possibility that HIV transmission in NSW could be virtually eliminated as a result of advances in testing technologies, prevention strategies and HIV treatments.

-The campaign seeks to educate gay men about three key activities they need to undertake to help end the epidemic:
+The campaign seeks to educate about three key activities they need to undertake to help end the epidemic:

-1) Test Often – sexually active gay men need to get tested for HIV at least twice a year, as this is the only way that undiagnosed infections can be decreased and access to treatment can be increased
+1) Test Often – sexually active gay, bi and other men who have sex with men need to get tested for HIV every 3 months, as this is the only way that undiagnosed infections can be decreased and access to treatment can be increased

-2) Treat Early – advances in HIV medicines offer improved health benefits for people with HIV and can reduce traces of the virus in their body to an undetectable level, significantly reducing the likelihood of them transmitting HIV
+2) Treat Early – advances in HIV medicines offer improved health benefits for people with HIV and can reduce traces of the virus in their body to an undetectable level, eliminating the risk of them transmitting HIV

-3) Stay Safe – condoms and other risk reduction strategies remain central to the fight against HIV so gay men need to maintain a culture of safe sex
+3) Stay Safe – condoms, PrEP, PEP and other risk reduction strategies offer a range of options for preventing the transmission of HIV and remain central to maintaining a culture of safe sex

-Launched in 2013, the campaign forms a key part of the NSW HIV Strategy 2012-2015, a plan to reduce HIV transmission among gay men in NSW by 80% over the next 10 years.
+Launched in 2013, the campaign forms a key part of the NSW HIV Strategy, a plan committed to achieving the virtual elimination of HIV transmission in NSW.

 Test Often